NOT GUILTY BY REASON OF SELF-DEFENSE!

 4) If more force than necessary was used by the defendant to subdue the initial aggressor.

 Practically speaking what does this mean?
-The defendant must not have started the fight, must have honestly thought he or she was about to be attacked, and used only enough force to protect him or herself.
-Oftentimes people being charged with assault DO have valid self-defense claims.
-If you are being charged with such a crime you would be wise to contact an attorney to discuss the circumstances of your case and evaluate the merits of a possible self-defense claim.
+The defendant must not have initiated the fight, must have honestly thought he or she was about to be attacked, and used only enough force to protect him or herself.
+Oftentimes people being charged with assault have valid self-defense claims.
+Unfortunately, we also run into bogus assault cases which are fabricated by a victim intending to get the upper hand in a custody or divorce case.
+If you are being charged with an assault crime or domestic violence, you would be wise to contact an attorney to discuss the circumstances of your case and evaluate the merits of a possible self-defense claim.